 The two sides of the LEO Satellite Antenna and Preamp system were terminated on our VHF – UHF switching console in our shack.
-The console uses Hofi-Technik Rotary UHF Antenna Switches to allow selection of the LEO Satellite Antennas as well as our M2 Antenna Systems 144 MHz and 432 MHz Yagis and a Diamond X-300NA 2m/70cm ground plane vertical which we use for repeater work.
+The console uses Hofi-Technik Rotary UHF Antenna Switches to allow selection of the LEO Satellite Antennas as well as our M2 Antenna Systems 144 MHz and 432 MHz Yagis and a Diamond X-300NA 2m/70cm ground plane vertical, which we use for repeater work.

 We also terminated the control cable from our Preamp System on Control Line Static Suppressors at the base of our tower.

 The final step was to install the Nova For Windows program and download the latest Keplerian Elements for the HAM satellites that are currently operational.
 Nova For Windows allows me to determine when a given satellite is making a pass that covers both my QTH and the area where I want to try to make contacts.
-The program can also predict future passes which makes planning satellite operating times easier.
+The program can also predict future passes, making planning satellite operating times easier.
 The picture above shows the footprint of the FO-29 and the ISS during a pass over my location.

-With my IC-9100 setup in Satellite/SSB Phone mode to transmit and receive on the proper frequencies and side-bands and with the Tx and Rx sides set to track each other (this is one of the useful satellite Features provided by the IC-9100), I began by locating a clear frequency on FO-29’s transponder and transmitting on the uplink while adjusting my Rx offset until I could hear my own transmissions coming back from the bird.
+With my IC-9100 setup in Satellite/SSB Phone mode to transmit and receive on the proper frequencies and side bands and with the Tx and Rx sides set to track each other (this is one of the useful satellite Features provided by the IC-9100), I began by locating a clear frequency on FO-29’s transponder and transmitting on the uplink while adjusting my Rx offset until I could hear my own transmissions coming back from the bird.
 Once I found my receive frequency, I began looking for a station to work.
-As good luck would have it, I found Pablo, EA1QS in Spain and made my first contact!
-It took some care to stay on frequency during the brief contact as the doppler shift associated with the path through FO-29 was changing fairly rapidly.
+As good luck would have it, I found Pablo, EA1QS in Spain, and made my first contact!
+It took some care to stay on frequency during the brief contact as the Doppler shift associated with the path through FO-29 was changing fairly rapidly.

 Other articles in the series include: